isthatyous/90DaysOfDevOpsChallenge/2025/networking/solution.md

 ---

 # 🔥 Protocols and Ports for DevOps

-## 📌 Common Network Protocols & Their Port Numbers

 | **Protocol** | **Port Number** | **Purpose in DevOps** |
 |-------------|--------------|--------------------|